 Technical computing environments are traditionally built for one key objective: high performance.
-However, to use High Performance Computing (HPC) for a wider set of applications such as engineering and scientific simulations, big data analytics, 3D printing, and the Internet of Things, and to make HPC ubiquitous, other concerns such as reusability, repeatability, time to deployment, and ease of use need to be addressed.
+However, to use High Performance Computing (HPC) for a wider set of applications such as engineering and scientific simulations, big data analytics, digital twins, 3D printing, artificial intelligence, and the Internet of Things, and to make HPC ubiquitous, other concerns such as ease of access and use, reusability, repeatability, and time to deployment need to be addressed.

 To squeeze out the last ounce of performance, HPC environments make use of proprietary hardware architectures, specialized resource management tools and sophisticated messaging protocols, to list a few.
 This degree of specialization often leads to complex user interfaces, long deployment cycles, and limit the accessibility of HPC environments to organizations, which have built the necessary capabilities over many years.